Analysis - Europe's bailout an unexpected bargain for China

 A tilt in the balance of economic power is a price Europe may find it has to pay, however reluctantly.

-"Do we really think that China would come to the rescue of the euro zone without getting something in return?" said French Socialist Party challenger Franois Hollande, who leads Sarkozy in polls for the 2012 election, Thursday.
+"Do we really think that China would come to the rescue of the euro zone without getting something in return?" said French Socialist Party challenger François Hollande, who leads Sarkozy in polls for the 2012 election, on Thursday.

 "Do we think that by putting ourselves, even if only partially, in the hands of these nations with which we also have to negotiate on monetary and trade issues, we will be able to get positive results for Europe?"